MorbZ/OSMonaut/README.md

 To achieve this it is necessary to implement the two methods of the IOsmonautReceiver interface: `needsEntity()` and `foundEntity()`. `needsEntity()` helps reducing the amount of memory needed.
 For example if a relation is not needed there is no need to keep all the member ways and nodes in memory. `foundEntity()` is called when all the members of the entity have been prepared and includes the complete entity.

 OSMonaut offers basic geometric functions and can handle multipolygons.
 Multithreading is used for parsing the PBF file and a low memory mode is available that stores the caches on disk.
+Super-relations are not yet supported.

 ## Sample ##